- Experience the daily life of a Mosetén tribe member in the Pilón Lajas Reserve

 Day 2: Explore Mapajo & Pilón Lajas Reserve

-Spend the day discovering your surroundings.
-Relax by the waters of the Quiquibey to observe tropical birds, mammals, and reptiles, or at the least note their tracks, like those of the jaguar.
-Enjoy lunch on the sandy riverbank, followed by a walk to a macaw nesting site and after nightfall, return to the river to spot caimans, easily identified by the red glint of their eyes.
+Spend the day exploring your surroundings.
+Relax by the waters of the Quiquibey River, observing tropical birds, mammals, and reptiles.
+Keep your eyes open for unusual tracks, like those of the jaguar.
+Enjoy lunch on the sandy riverbank, followed by a walk to a macaw nesting site.
+After nightfall, return to the river to spot caimans: they're easily identified by the red glint of their eyes.

-After breakfast, you'll visit Asunción del Quiquibey to meet with and experience daily life from the Mosetén and Tsimané tribes (the Tsimané ethnicity is on the verge of vanishing).
-Here you'll experience daily life customs and practices of these cultures, from weaving to farming, as well as traditional hunting methods using bows and arrows.
-Then it’s into the canoe and downstream to Rurrenabaque where you will say goodbye to your jungle hosts.
+After breakfast, you'll return to Asunción del Quiquibey to experience the daily lives of the Mosetén and Tsimané tribes.
+Learn about everyday customs and practices, from weaving to farming, as well as traditional hunting methods using bows and arrows.
+Then you'll get into a canoe and cruise downstream to Rurrenabaque, where you'll spend the night.

-After a good night's rest, you'll depart in a motorized canoe up the Beni River, back through the Bala Gorge before continuing along a more intimate tributary until you arrive at the Madidi Jungle Ecolodge.
-This low-impact rainforest eco-venture is wholly owned and run by indigenous people from the heart of Bolivia's Madidi National Park, a park which is recognized as one of the most biodiverse places in the world—its 1,254 bird species represent 14% of all birds known to man.
+After a good night's rest, you'll ride in a motorized canoe up the Beni River, back through the Bala Gorge, and along a small tributary until you arrive at the Madidi Jungle Ecolodge.
+This low-impact rainforest lodge is wholly owned and run by indigenous people from the heart of Bolivia's Madidi National Park, recognized as one of the most biodiverse places in the world.
+The park is home to more than a thousand different bird species — 14% of all birds known to man.

-After lunch and spending a little time relaxing in a hammock, you'll go on an afternoon hike into the rainforest to spot macaws and parrots.
+Enjoy lunch and a hammock siesta.
+Then you'll go on an afternoon hike into the rainforest to spot macaws and parrots.
 If you're lucky, you might also see white-lipped peccaries, red howler monkeys, and brown capuchin monkeys.
-When darkness falls, if you're feeling brave you can venture out again, this time in search of nocturnal wildlife, like tarantulas and frogs.
-Whether at the lodge or on the night paths, you can't help but hear the creatures perform their magnificent nocturne.
+When darkness falls, you can venture out again, this time in search of nocturnal wildlife like tarantulas and frogs.

-Join a guided hike this morning along the Biwa Trail, where black spider monkeys are often found (3-4 hours).
-Along this trail, you will stop at a popular Madidi viewpoint for a stunning panoramic view of the rainforest canopy.
-A different set of trails takes you back to the lodge, where the tranquil lunch-and-hammock-siesta rhythm continues.
+Join a guided hike this morning along the Biwa Trail, where black spider monkeys are often spotted.
+Along the trail, you will stop at a popular viewpoint for a stunning panoramic view of the rainforest canopy.
+Another set of trails takes you back to the lodge for lunch.

 In the afternoon, head out for a second guided hike, this time along the Mapajo and Almendrillo trails to discover the Giant Kapok, Almendrillo, and Strangler Fig trees.
-Here, you will learn about the different forest plants, and discover their medicinal and spiritual uses, as well as their role in the ecosystem.
-When it's time for dinner, settle down to the local dish of dunucuabi (catfish wrapped in leaves) followed by a chance to hear from your guides about the history and culture of the tribes in the area.
+You will learn about different forest plants and their medicinal and spiritual uses, as well as their role in the ecosystem.
+When it's time for dinner, you'll sample a local dish, dunucuabi (catfish wrapped in leaves).